 By Lauren Tjaden

-1. Lie on the beach
+1. Kick back on the beach

 St. Joseph Peninsula State Park, which encompasses the north end of the Cape, is home to one of the most highly acclaimed beaches in the nation.
 But almost anywhere on the peninsula, you’ll have expanses of soft, white sand and emerald-hued waters practically to yourself.